bergjoel93/Davids-Form/README.md

 - make everything on the form UI smaller.

 - Add the persisten notes. this will be a new object that is saved to local storage separtely.

+## Things left to do.

+Get the list item generator working.
+You have some consle .log that show it counting the i's but it seems like there's an issue with accessing the objects data.